|Nutritional Guidelines (per serving)|

 Heat 1 tablespoon of butter and 1 tablespoon of oil in a medium saucepan over medium-low heat.
 Add the celery and sage and cook, stirring, until celery is just tender.

-Add chicken broth and the roasted vegetables to the celery and sage; bring to a boil.
+Add chicken broth and the roasted squash and onion mixture to the celery and sage; bring to a boil.
 Reduce heat to low, cover, and continue cooking for about 30 minutes, until vegetables are very tender.
 Taste and add salt and pepper.
 Carefully blend in small batches.

 Serve hot with a sprinkling of shredded Parmesan cheese or fresh chopped herbs.